 - Learn from others in the Official Google Docs Community Forum

-- See videos about Google Docs on YouTube
+- Search for videos about Google Apps on YouTube

 - If you run into a problem, visit the Known Issues Page